-Anastasia Trekles, clinical assistant professor of instructional technology, received grants of $72,438 from the National Science Foundation for her project, “Expanding the Pipeline: Immersive Learning Curriculum Development for High School Cybersecurity Education, and $26,872 from the National Security Agency for her project, “An Innovative Immersive learning pedagogical method development for Cybersecurity Education.”
+Anastasia Trekles, clinical associate professor of instructional technology, received grants of $72,438 from the National Science Foundation for her project, “Expanding the Pipeline: Immersive Learning Curriculum Development for High School Cybersecurity Education, and $26,872 from the National Security Agency for her project, “An Innovative Immersive learning pedagogical method development for Cybersecurity Education.”

 Mary Jane Eisenhauer, associate professor of early childhood education, received grants of $2,857 from the Kankakee Valley REMC for her project, “Library Sprouts: Growing through Books and Play,” and $1,800 from

 the Indiana Campus Compact for “Library Sprouts: Service Engagement and Family Literacy.”
 David Pratt, associate professor of education, received a $450 grant from the Indiana Campus Compact for “Library Sprouts: Service Engagement and Family Literacy.”

 Other grants received in the college included $16,000 by Carolyn Boiarsky, professor of English; $2,000 by Connie